lucasdavidoj/lucasdavidoj/README.md

 - 🔭 I'm currently looking for a job in Backend Development

-- 🌱 I’m currently learning about NodeJS and TypeScript
+- 🌱 I’m currently learning about Python

-- 🤔 I’m looking to collaborate on [StackOverflow](https://pt.stackoverflow.com/)

 - 📫 How to reach me: